 I have been homeschooling for years, yet this pandemic has turned my family’s entire world upside down.
 We’ve been missing our library dates, ballet classes, afternoons at the playground, chess club, but most of all: our friends.
 My usually-somewhat-agreeable child has been downright combative and emotionally on edge these past few days, poor thing.
 This quarantine is so hard on everyone, but especially our most vulnerable . . . which includes our children.

 Everyone I’ve met along this homeschooling journey has a different reason for doing it.
 Some want to travel full-time, some want to focus on their religion or culture, some want to allow their kids to be wild and free while they’re young, some want to teach their kids a family trade, some were unhappy with their own public school education, some want to avoid bullying/cliques/social media . . . the list is endless.

-Families around the world partake in dozens of different styles of homeschooling as well.
-There’s traditional secular, traditional religious, eclectic, unschooling, wildschooling, worldschooling, roadschooling, classical, Waldorf, Montessori, Charlotte Mason, etc. Each has its own pros and cons and it’s just a matter of finding the right fit for your family.
+Families worldwide partake in dozens of different homeschooling styles as well.
+There are traditional secular, traditional religious, eclectic, unschooling, wildschooling, worldschooling, roadschooling, classical, Waldorf, Montessori, Charlotte Mason, etc. Each has its pros and cons, and it’s just a matter of finding the right fit for your family.

 You Will Feel Overwhelmed.
 It’s Okay.

 You know the title of that very popular song sung by a Disney ice princess?
 Just let it go!
 Whatever is frustrating you, whatever seems too daunting, whatever is stressing you out, whatever is triggering you to be short with or yell at your kids: we have to remind ourselves to let it go and that it won’t matter in the grand scheme of things.